mnpg/Reolink_api_documentations/Bash-scripts/README.md

 **IMPORTANT** :
  - RTMP or HTTP(HTTPS) must be open on your camera to have a display of the sector you zoom to.
 In my example, the front door
  - Verify if your home automation solution able to display one of these streams.
+ - When you restart your camera, the video clip zone is reset to the default clip zone
 </details>
 </details>